www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

     * https://github.com/rohanpadhye/JQF
 * [ ] Consider [JSpecify](https://jspecify.dev/).
 # Done Task
+* [x] Make `net.splitcells.network.repos.license.check` successful and add it to the daily CI.
+  Images are licensed under `CC BY-SA 4.0`.
+The appropriate guidelines and metadata will be handled [here](../documentation/2021-08-04-improve-licensing-practices.md).
 * [x] Find a way for SoundCloud etc. to ignore certain things via an annotation and comment.
   I think, FindBug has something like that.
   * [x] Create guidelines for handling code scanning like how to handle default rules and its false positives.